-Nir Sofer is a well-known company with its huge collection of system utilities and tools for IT administrators.
-Just like SysInternals, their collection is something that almost all the IT Professionals carry around and work with it.
+Nir Sofer is a well-known company with a huge collection of system utilities and tools for IT administrators.
+Just like SysInternals, their collection is something that almost all IT Professionals carry around and work with it.
 One of the recent tools they seem to have released is called ServiWin.

 ServiWin is a tool that displays the list of installed drivers and services on your system.
 It also gives you the ability to manipulate them, as it allows you to easily stop, start, restart, pause, and continue service or driver, change the startup type of service or driver.
 ServiWin also allows you to export the list of System Services and Drivers to an HTML file.
 In addition to the name, it also will display the file description, version, product name, company that created the driver file, and more.

 The working is very simple.
 You have two different options or packages to download.
 One is the portable version and the other is the installable version.
 When you run it you can just double click on the icon to launch as a non-admin mode which will give you read-only access and for full access, you need to right-click on the icon and run as administrator.

 You can disable or change the startup type too.
 Just click right-click on the desired service or driver and you’ll get a context menu to choose from.
 It’s very simple and user-friendly like any other tool from Nir Sofer.